AxelMaths/Denovo-Proteogenomics-Pipeline/README.md

 # DeNoPro

+This repository isn't the original repository, it's just a support for an intership.
+The modifications may be not good to you.

+If this repository helps you, enjoy !

 DeNoPro - a denovo proteogeomics pipeline to identify clinically relevent novel variants from RNAseq and Proteomics data.

 ## Contents ##